lalawue/PageEventBus/README.md

 ```

 the InfoViewModel can change information when you type phone or email, ResultViewModel can collect input data when it show on window.

+view, view controller, view model, page model, event bus are released when you leave that page.